The mind-body connection

+I’m glad that I’m no longer stuck in a mindset that worries that bringing the mind and body together will water anything down.
 Now I can’t quite get back into that old mindset, but I can tell you that when we bring our mind and body together, we are able to tap into our full power and authority with ease—we’re no longer just standing on one foot trying to balance or trying to sing while wearing a girdle.
 We get to access our full self.
+And that’s powerful stuff!

-Many of us know the benefits of yoga—it helps us get comfortable in our bodies.
+Many of us know the benefits of yoga—it helps us get comfortable in our bodies and our selves.

 We do this not only by stretching and building strength and alignment and re-invigorating our energy flow, but also by bringing our mind to our body.
 In mindfully attending to our body, we are able to break out of old patterns, heal on much deeper levels, and access new levels of energy.

 And yet, many of us don’t think of the benefits of bringing yoga and writing together.
-In fact, usually yoga and writing are in two separate parts of our life and world, and we’re often given diametrically opposed messages in those two arenas:
+In fact, still today, usually yoga and writing are in two separate parts of our life and world, and even today we’re still often given diametrically opposed messages in those two arenas:

 This is an old dichotomy: the life of the body vs the life of the mind.
 We’re encouraged to keep them separate.
 This goes back to the Greeks and was codified by Descartes, who believed that the human life was defined by its thinking capacities alone.